Maddie Woo

-Madison "Maddie" Woo (born September 24, 1994), also known by the Chinese name Hu Baozhen (胡宝珍 (Hú Bǎozhēn)), is an American ice hockey player and member of the Chinese national ice hockey team.
+Madison "Maddie" Woo (born September 24, 1994), also known by her Chinese name Hu Baozhen (胡宝珍 (Hú Bǎozhēn)), is an American ice hockey player and member of the Chinese national ice hockey team.
 She played with the KRS Vanke Rays in the Canadian Women's Hockey League (CWHL) from 2017 to 2019 and in the Zhenskaya Hockey League (ZhHL) from 2019 to 2022.

 Woo represented China in the women's ice hockey tournament at the 2022 Winter Olympics in Beijing.

 Playing career

 Woo was born and raised in Plymouth, Minnesota, on the western edge of the Minneapolis suburbs, in the United States.
 She attended Maple Grove Senior High School and played four years with the Maple Grove Crimson girls' varsity AA team in the Minnesota State High School League (MSHSL).
 While a high school ice hockey player, she was a two-time All-Conference selection for the Northwest Suburban Conference and was named a Minnesota All-State honorable mention as a senior.